caratrb/bundler/doc/documentation/WRITING.md

 # Writing docs for man pages

-A primary source of help for Bundler users are the man pages: the output printed when you run `bundle help` (or `bundler help`).
+A primary source of help for Carat users are the man pages: the output printed when you run `carat help` (or `carat help`).
 These pages can be a little tricky to format and preview, but are pretty straightforward once you get the hang of it.

-_Note: `bundler` and `bundle` may be used interchangeably in the CLI.
-This guide uses `bundle` because it's cuter._
+_Note: `carat` and `carat` may be used interchangeably in the CLI.
+This guide uses `carat` because it's cuter._

 ## What goes in man pages?

-We use man pages for Bundler commands used in the CLI (command line interface).
-They can vary in length from large (see `bundle install`) to very short (see `bundle clean`).
+We use man pages for Carat commands used in the CLI (command line interface).
+They can vary in length from large (see `carat install`) to very short (see `carat clean`).

-To see a list of commands available in the Bundler CLI, type:
+To see a list of commands available in the Carat CLI, type:

-      $ bundle help
+      $ carat help

 Our goal is to have a man page for every command.